 Also consider doing plenty of core and compound exercises so that you're not completely useless in practice.

 What About Diet and Nutrition?

-- Don’t try to gain muscle and lose fat at the same time.
-This is known as “spinning your wheels” in a somewhat bro-fitting analogy for trying to accelerate too fast in your souped up Honda Integra.
-To get totally shredded, try: first gaining muscle (bulk phase, consuming excess calories); then defining the muscle (with muscular endurance training); then losing the fat (cut phase, calorie deficient).
+- Don't try to gain muscle and lose fat at the same time.
+This is known as spinning your wheels, a bro-fitting analogy for trying to accelerate too fast in your souped-up Honda Integra.
+To get shredded, first gain muscle (the bulk phase: eating excess calories).
+Then define the muscle, with muscular endurance training.
+Then lose the fat (the cutting phase: eat a calorie deficit).

-- Don’t eat garbage when gaining.
-Your body works better when it gets healthy food, you feel better, and you will be able to push your training harder.
-As an added bonus, vegetables and roughage will help ward off that pesky bowel cancer.
+- Don't eat garbage when gaining.
+Your body works better when it receives nourishing foods.
+You'll also feel better and you'll be able to push your training harder.
+As an added bonus, vegetables and roughage help ward off that pesky bowel cancer.

-- Don’t go protein crazy.
-Protein is good for gaining muscle, but people consuming 90g of protein in a post-exercise meal showed no greater results than people consuming 30g.
-Five meals with 30g protein per day is plenty to make gains.
-Even less if you’re small.
+- Don't go protein crazy.
+Protein is good for gaining muscle, but there's only so much your body can use in a day.
+In one study, people consuming 90g of protein in a post-exercise meal showed no greater results than people consuming 30g.
+Five meals with 30g of protein per day is plenty to make gains - even less if you have a small build.

-- Anabolic steroids increase performance, recovery time and hypertrophy.
-But they also wreck your body when you’re older.
-If you don’t mind daily crippling headaches ten years from now, roid it up, hombre.
+- Don't take steroids.
+It's true that anabolic steroids increase performance, recovery time and hypertrophy.
+But they also wreck your body when you're older.
+If you don't mind daily crippling headaches ten years from now, roid up, hombre.